US stock futures mixed in light trading

 Coca-Cola reported declining profits and weak volume growth for the quarter, particularly in North America.
 Global volumes rose 1 percent.

-Yahoo reports earnings after the bell Tuesday.
+CSX and Yahoo report earnings after the bell Tuesday.